 {\bf Personalization and communication complexity}.
-Given that a specific FL objective contains a parameter which determines the amount of personalization, we observe that the value of $\sqrt{L^w/\mu}$ is always non-increasing function of this parameter.
-Since the communication complexity of~\eqref{eq:PrimProblem} is equal to $\sqrt{L^w/\mu}$ up to constant and log factors, we conclude that the personalization has a positive effect on the communication complexity of training a FL model.
+Given that a specific FL objective contains a parameter that determines the amount of personalization, we observe that the value of $\sqrt{L^w/\mu}$ is always a non-increasing function of this parameter.
+Since the communication complexity of~\eqref{eq:PrimProblem} is equal to $\sqrt{L^w/\mu}$ up to constant and log factors, we conclude that personalization has a positive effect on the communication complexity of training an FL model.

 {\bf New personalized FL objectives}.
-The universal personalized FL objective~\eqref{eq:PrimProblem} enables us to obtain a range of novel personalized FL formulations as a special case.
-While we study various (parametric) extensions of known models, we believe that the objective~\eqref{eq:PrimProblem} can lead to easier development of brand new objectives too.
-We stress that proposing novel personalized FL models is not the main focus of our work, but rather a low-hanging fruit enabled by other contributions; the paper's main focus consists of providing universal optimization guarantees for (convex) personalized FL.
+The universal personalized FL objective~\eqref{eq:PrimProblem} enables us to obtain a range of novel personalized FL formulations as special cases.
+While we study various (parametric) extensions of known models, we believe that the objective~\eqref{eq:PrimProblem} can lead to easier development of brand new objectives as well.
+However, we stress that proposing novel personalized FL models is not the main focus of our work; the paper's primary focus is on providing universal optimization guarantees for (convex) personalized FL.

 Despite the aforementioned benefits of our proposed unified framework, we acknowledge that this is neither the only nor the universally best approach for personalized federated learning.
 However, providing a general framework that can include many existing methods as special cases can help us gain a clear understanding and motivate us to propose new personalized methods.